Matroids and the space of torus-invariant subvarieties of the Grassmannian with given homology class: Introduction

 \subsection{Statement of results}

 In Theorem \ref{teo_orbits} we show that any $T$-invariant irreducible subvariety of $\Gr(d,n)$ which is homologous to the closure of a $T$-orbit is in fact itself a closure of a $T$-orbit.
 As a result, we obtain a concrete description of the space that parametrizes $T$-orbits with a fixed homology class.
 Then we show in Theorem \ref{theo_complete_set} how to construct a complete set of representatives $\Pi_n$ for the orbit space of the action of the symmetric group $\mathfrak{S}_n$ on the set of thin Schubert cells of $\mb{G}(2,n)$.
 In Theorem \ref{thm_map} we show that the set of classes of the closure of the thin Schubert cells is precisely the set of all possible monomials in the Schubert classes.
-Last, we give in Theorem \ref{teo_decompodecompo} an effective algorithm to compute cohomology classes of torus orbits in $\mb{G}(2,n)$.
+In Theorem \ref{teo_decompodecompo} an effective algorithm to compute cohomology classes of torus orbits in $\mb{G}(2,n)$.
+Last, in Theorem~\ref{C_3d G24}, we compute the Euler-Chow series of $\mb{G}(2,4)$.